e-lab/GameNet/README.md

 ## 4. Testing Methodology and Results:

 There are 5 scenarios that the algorithm is assessed on.
-The scenarios are divided in two subgroups: Custom scenarios and “My Way Home” scenarios.
+The scenarios are divided in two subgroups: Custom VizDoom scenarios and “My Way Home” scenarios.
 Custom scenarios are designed by the team specifically for this task, while “My Way Home” scenarios are available from the ViZDoom framework.
-The Custom scenarios have the same wall textures across each room, whereas the “My Way Home” scenarios have different wall textures in each room.
+Additionally for each of the individual scenarios, there are two variants.
+The environment may either have uniform wall textures, or patterns, across every room in the environment, or the environment may have varied and distinct wall textures across each room.
+The two variants are referred to either as the Uniform scenario or Texture scenario, respectively.
+In any of the scenarios, there is only one item that the agent can interact with.
+The agent is trained to explore the scenario, locate this external object, and interact with the item for a reward.
+The simulation restarts after the agent has "picked up" the item, thereby completing its task successfully.

 The Custom scenarios are as follow: